damianhakert/damianhakert.github.io/source/posts/2016-12-07-git-tricks.html.md

 If you want to enhance Git with more commands, you'll want to try out the [`git-extras` plugin][gitextras].
 It includes commands like `git info` (show information about the repository), `git effort` (number of commits per file), and the list goes on.
-Make sure to visit the [documentation on the provided commands][commands] in order to understand what each one does before using it.
+After you [install][extras-inst] it, make sure to visit the [documentation on the provided commands][commands] in order to understand what each one does before using it.

 ### The `git-open` plugin

 If you want to quickly visit the website on which the repository you're on is hosted, `git-open` is for you.
 All major providers are supported (GitLab, GitHub, Bitbucket) and you can even use them all at the same time if you set them as different remotes.

 [Install it][install-open], and try it out by cloning a repository from [GitLab.com](https://gitlab.com/explore).
-From your terminal browse to that repository and run `git open` to be transferred to the project's page on GitLab.com.
+From your terminal navigate to that repository and run `git open` to be transferred to the project's page on GitLab.com.